Canterbury

 Pre-booking required

 Discover the fascinating lives of the Benedictine monks who lived on site at Canterbury Cathedral during the middle ages.
-Explore the monastic ruins and view the new exhibition in the Viewing Gallery.
+Explore the monastic ruins and discover the everyday lives of the monks who looked after the Cathedral.

 Open Art Exhibition